derekmerck/diana2/apps/siren/README.md

   - `GMAIL_USER` - For using gmail as an email server, _if applicable_
   - `GMAIL_APP_PASSWORD` - Requires creating a special "app password" in the gmail user security panel, _if applicable_

 Use Docker to setup administrative services such as [Traefik][] and [Splunk][].
 Setting up the baseline administration network and services is documented in `diana.platform.docker-stacks`.

-A one-off Splunk container for testing can be created with a command like this:
+For one-off testing, a Splunk container can be created with a command like this:

 ```bash
 $ docker run -d --rm \